-From the architect.
+Text description provided by the architects.
 Green Orchard is a new 200 sq m carbon neutral house designed by Paul Archer Design.
 Set within 2,675 sq m of landscaped gardens in the green belt of South Gloucestershire, the house benefits from spectacular views over the Severn Estuary.

 The project brief called for a Californian case study house with green credentials, which would permit seamless outdoor/indoor living whilst delivering a zero carbon agenda.

 The house replaces a dilapidated single-storey dwelling with a contemporary low-rise four- bedroom home.
 Maximising its rural setting, Green Orchard is designed in the round, with all four elevations taking advantage of views out and access to the garden.